gschueler/nom/README.md

-# noml
+# nom

-noml is "no XML" or XML without the cursing.
+nom is "no markup" or XML without the cursing.

 (aka Markdown for XML)

-If you *must* produce XML, noml is meant to be the easiest way to write it by hand.
+If you *must* produce XML, nom is meant to be the easiest way to write it by hand.

 Beta to see how useful it is.